HUNTER MILL DISTRICT TRANSPORTATION ADVISORY COUNCIL

-The HMD TAC brings together elected officials and members of the business and civic community to meet regularly on community transportation issues and identify needed funding.
-Topics include road and transit (including Fairfax Connector and Dulles Corridor Metrorail Project), trails and sidewalks, public safety legislative and funding information and project status.
-For additional information or to be added to a direct email list for the HMD TAC, contact Shyamali.Hauth@fairfaxcounty.gov.
+The HMD TAC meets quarterly on community transportation issues.
+Topics include road and transit projects and programs (including Fairfax Connector and Dulles Corridor Metrorail Project), trails and sidewalks, legislative and funding information, and a comprehensive project status list.
+For additional information or to be added to the HMD TAC email list contact:

 Fairfax County provides public bus service, The Fairfax Connector including the Reston Internal Bus System (RIBS), that is operated by